A Survey on Multilingual Mental Disorders Detection from Social Media Data: Multilingual Datasets

 \subsection{Languages}

-Table \ref{tab:datasets-small} presents all the datasets with multilingual data.
-A more detailed version of the table can be found in Appendix \ref{sec:appendix}, Table \ref{tab:datasets}.
-For classifying resource types, we used the framework proposed by \citet{joshi2020state}.
-Figure \ref{fig:datasets} illustrates that most of the languages used in the data collections belong to some of the largest language families by number of speakers, specifically the Indo-European, Sino-Tibetan and Afro-Asiatic language families.
+Table \ref{tab:datasets-small} presents all the datasets included in this survey.
+To classify the availability of resource types, we used the framework proposed by \citet{joshi2020state}, which categorizes resources into six classes (from Rare to High) based on the availability of both labeled and unlabeled NLP data.
 The languages most frequently represented in the data collections are high-resource languages: Chinese appears in 25 data collections, Arabic is found in 11 datasets, and Spanish is included in 10 datasets.
-Even if most of the languages covered in the data are from high-, mid to high- and mid-resourced languages, we also have some languages with fewer resources, such as Cantonese and Norwegian.
-The Cantonese data collection was gathered by \citet{gao2019detecting} from Youtube comments and annotated for the risk of suicide.
-The Norwegian datasets related to depression were collected from a public online forum in Norway \cite{uddin2022deep,uddin2022depression}.
-Sinhala language, which was classified as rare by \citet{joshi2020state} is represented in three research papers.
-One of the papers contains Facebook data annotated for suicide ideation \cite{herath2024social}, while another contains depression-related data from Twitter and Facebook \cite{rathnayake2021supervised}.
-The third dataset contains data from Facebook, with more fine-grained labeled data on the presence of mental illness, anxiety, suicidal ideation, emotions, psychosomatic symptoms, and other manifestations \cite{atapattu2022emoment}.
+Even if most of the languages covered in the data are from high-, mid to high- and mid-resourced languages, we also have some languages with fewer resources, such as Cantonese, Norwegian and Sinhala.
+Most of the languages used in the data collections belong to some of the largest language families by number of speakers, specifically the Indo-European, Sino-Tibetan, and Afro-Asiatic language families.
+When analyzing the language resources based on speaker population and vitality according to Ethnologue \cite{ethnologue26}, we find that all the languages listed in Table \ref{tab:datasets-small} are categorized as large-institutional.
+This classification indicates that these languages are supported and maintained by institutions beyond their respective communities and have a large number of speakers.
+The categorization of all listed languages as large-institutional by Ethnologue underscores a robust support system that enhances their viability in NLP applications.
+However, it also highlights the urgent need to address disparities in resource availability for less-represented languages, promoting inclusivity in NLP research.